Increase in ILAT

 "We are not subject to real estate market cycles.

-Parella has placed the end-user at the heart of its business model.
+Parella has positioned the end-user at the heart of its business model.

 Through its three divisions - Real Estate Services, Workspace and People & Transformation - the 200-strong company intends to pursue its international expansion over the coming years.

-Michael Kaplan and Olivier Neuman, two of his associates, shed light on the subject.
+Michael Kaplan and Olivier Neuman, two of the company's partners, shed some light on the subject.

 Olivier Neuman